EverettYou/Mathematica-for-physics/README.md

 - Packages

-  - **PauliAlgebra**: symbolic handeling the algebra and representation of Pauli operators
+  - **PauliAlgebra**: symbolic handling the algebra and representation of Pauli operators

   - **LoopIntegrate**: performing loop integration in quantum field theory (with dimension regularization)